amrhassan/RepData_PeerAssessment1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

-Assuming that the data comes from a user who observes weekends on Saturdays and Sundays, I set on to answer this question.
+Assuming that the data comes from a user who observes weekends on Saturdays and Sundays, I set out to answer this question.

 ```r